GrandMasterJedi/ModelPredictiveControl_Vehicle/README.md

 ### Timestep Length and Elapsed Duration (N & dt)
-Student discusses the reasoning behind the chosen N (timestep length) and dt (elapsed duration between timesteps) values.
-Additionally the student details the previous values tried.

 I choose `N = 10` and `dt = 0.1`.
 Previously, I tried `N = 20` and `dt = 0.05`.
 Those values define the prediction horizon, impacting optimization speed and trajectory weighting.
 For higher ratio `N/dt` the optimizer considers lower time steps to update the actuators.
 In my implementation, this update frequency performs relatively well.

 ### Polynomial Fitting and MPC Preprocessing

-A polynomial is to waypoints.
-If the student preprocesses waypoints, the vehicle state, and/or actuators prior to the MPC procedure it is described.

 I preprocess the waypoints by mapping its coordinates to the vehicle coordinate system and then I fit a 3rd-order polynomial as below:
 ```cpp
 for (int i = 0; i < np; i++) {